-VISTE-CDBG funds are requested to purchase hot meals for seniors in need living in western Polk County.
+VISTE - CDBG funds 2025 equested to purchase hot meals for seniors in OMB Control No: 2506-0117 (exp.
+09/30/2004) living in western Polk County.
 VISTE volunteers deliver these meals two times each week directly to clients in their own homes.
-These funds are requested to help offset the rising cost of hot meals while continuing to expand services to a rapidly increasing elderly population.
+These funds are requested to help offset the rising cost of hot meals while continuing